PIMA COUNTY DEMOCRATIC PARTY

 We also have had strong local leaders like former South Tucson Mayor and County Supervisor Dan Eckstrom and former Congressman Jim McNulty pulled off a huge upset when he beat then state Sen. Jim Kolbe, the state legislator who had drawn up a Congressional district for himself, only to lose the race to the legendary southern Arizona Democrat.

 Today, U.S. Rep. Raul Grijalva is a dogged leader on issues of social justice, immigration reform and environmental protection.
-U.S. Rep. Gabrielle Giffords, known for her cutting edge work on solar energy and on behalf of U.S. troops, continues to inspire a nation that has embraced her as America’s Congresswoman (not so fast, Gabby is ours).

 The Pima County Democratic Party boasts strong leaders in the Arizona Legislature and in local government.
 Yet it is made up of regular folks like you, who provide their time, labor and money to make our efforts go.
 We, as a community, come together under the banner of the Democratic Party to elect leaders who fight for social justice, opportunity for all and a better future for our community.